 Managing Behaviours that Challenge in Individuals with a Brain Injury: The Positive Behaviour Support Approach

-This one-day, in-person course is open to anyone working with people with a brain injury who want to increase their skills and knowledge of managing behaviours that challenge
+This one-day course will be held in person at the RHN and is open to anyone working with individuals with a brain injury who want to increase their skills and knowledge of managing behaviours that challenge.

 It offers a theoretical and practical introduction to the Positive Behaviour Support (PBS) approach.
 The use of PBS in managing challenging behaviour is a highly effective, cost-effective method which is generalisable to a variety of behaviours and settings.

-By the end of this course attendees will
+By the end of the course, attendees will

 - Have an understanding of the possible contributors to challenging behaviour following brain injury.